fbpx Skip to content

 There is a first aid tent manned by the Finnish Red Cross.

 The event adheres to the principles of a safer space, our new partners offer a place to calm down in the middle of the festival commotion, and the Awareness team travels around the area to ensure the atmosphere of a happy party.
-If you are interested in the subject more broadly, during the spring we will publish here a thesis carried out by Mitäs, which investigates how to create a safer space on the festival grounds.

 You must not bring your own alcoholic beverages inside the festival gates.